dneverson/Lurk-Client/README.md

 # Lurk-Client
-Client for Lurk built in AngularJS
+Client for Lurk Servers built in AngularJS